mocha-maker/github-finder/README.md

 * Add Sorting by Stars to Repo List
 * Change Repo List grid layout to be more responsive
 * Various UI changes
-* Added icon link to github page site if available
+* Added icon link to homepage or github page site if available

 # Installation and Usage
 1. Rename .env.example to .env